The South Austin Moonlighters: Music career

-Ghost of a Small Town was recorded at Chris Beall’s (lead guitar/lead vocals) at-home studio, and was self-produced by the band.
-"Initially we were thinking of just using my studio a few times to get some ideas down, but it all started sounding really good so we just kept coming back and putting down more songs" said Chris Beall.
+Ghost of a Small Town was recorded at Chris Beall's (lead guitar/lead vocals) at-home studio, and was self-produced by the band.
+"Initially we were thinking of just using my studio a few times to get some ideas down, but it all started sounding really good so we just kept coming back and putting down more songs", said Beall.
 The album was released on Waterloo Records, garnering radio airplay and a European distribution deal.